-- Demonstrate courtesy, even when others do not. - Behave in a responsible manner, always exercising self-discipline. - · Attend all classes, regularly and on time. - Prepare for each class; take appropriate materials and assignments to class. - Meet district and campus standards of grooming and dress. - Obey all campus and classroom rules. - Respect the rights and privileges of students, teachers, other district staff, and volunteers. - Respect the property of others, including district property and facilities. - Cooperate with and assist the school staff in maintaining safety, order, and discipline. - Adhere to the requirements of the Student Code of Conduct.
+- Demonstrate respect and courteous behavior, even when others do not. - Pursue mastery of essential knowledge and skills of the curriculum as prescribed by the District and the State. - Behave in a responsible manner and assume responsibility for making choices. - Exercise self-discipline at all times. - Attend school for the entire instructional day, except when excused, and be on time to all classes. - Be prepared for each class with appropriate materials and assignments. - Adhere to district and campus standards of grooming and dress. - Follow the rules and regulations established by the classroom teachers and school/campus. - Respect the rights and privileges of students, teachers, district personnel, and volunteers. - Respect the property of others, including district property and facilities. - Cooperate with and assist the school staff in maintaining safety, order, and discipline. - Adhere to the requirements of the Student Code of Conduct and the Bus Riders Handbook.